MaximumLance/Wily-Wars-Randomizer/README.md

 Randomize Wily Stages

-As well as 3 options to change different modifications of the randomized seed:
+As well as 4 options to change different modifications of the randomized seed:

 Skip Wily Castle Intro

 Disable Lives Refill

 Disable Time Stopper Mod

+Disable Energy Balancer Mod

 If none of these are checked, it will assume the default randomization method as described in the beginning.